 Q: What is the purpose of “DBCC FREEPROCCACHE”?

-Ans: SQL Server must recompile queries due to removing all cached execution plans from the plan cache.
+Ans: SQL Server must recompile queries because all cached execution plans must be removed from the plan cache.

 Q: What makes “DBCC FREEPROCCACHE” a suitable option?